Mars Radiation Environment Experiment

-The Martian Radiation Experiment, or MARIE was designed to measure the radiation environment of Mars using an energetic particle spectrometer as part of the science mission of the 2001 Mars Odyssey spacecraft (launched on April 7, 2001).
+The Mars Radiation Environment Experiment (MARIE) was designed to measure the radiation environment of Mars using an energetic particle spectrometer as part of the science mission of the 2001 Mars Odyssey spacecraft (launched on April 7, 2001).
 It was led by NASA's Johnson Space Center and the science investigation was designed to characterize aspects of the radiation environment both on the way to Mars and while it was in the Martian orbit.

 Since space radiation presents an extreme hazard to crews of interplanetary missions the experiment was an attempt to predict anticipated radiation doses that would be experienced by future astronauts and it helped determine possible effects of Martian radiation on human beings.

-Space radiation comes from cosmic rays emitted by our local star, the Sun, and from stars beyond the Solar System as well.
+Space radiation comes from cosmic rays emitted by Earth's local star, the Sun, and from stars beyond the Solar System as well.
 Space radiation can trigger cancer and cause damage to the central nervous system.
 Similar instruments are flown on the Space Shuttles and on the International Space Station (ISS), but none have ever flown outside Earth's protective magnetosphere, which blocks much of this radiation from reaching the surface of our planet.

-In the autumn of 2003 after a series of particularly strong solar flares MARIE started malfunctioning, probably as a result of being exposed to the solar flare's intense blast of particle radiation.
-The instrument was never restored to working order.
+MARIE was turned off on 28 October 2003 after communication was lost during a large solar proton event.